 How does a product go from being an innovative idea to a market-leading product?
 The answer is IP management.
 Carefully safeguarding proprietary technologies, it allows companies maintain their freedom to operate, adapt to new market conditions and protect technological advances that are addressing the challenges that we face as a planet.

 Let's take E-Mobility as an example.
 E-Mobility has been on the rise worldwide over the past decade.
 As the German market began embracing electric vehicles, E.ON spotted the growing need for vehicle-charging solutions.
 To meet the need, a new calibration-conformal accounting solution was invented.
 This is a charging station for electric vehicles, that combine hardware and software.

-IP management provided with an opportunity to protect something unique – something that no other company has brought to the market before.
+IP management has essentially enabled this unique product to be protected.
 Today, this charging station has one of Germany’s leading E-Mobility charging technologies.